 \paragraph{Space Subdivision and Lower Distance Bound}

-To facilitate efficient search for distances to closest points in Alg.~\ref{alg:dgmc} using the (implicit) KD-tree data structure constructed by using Alg.~\ref{alg:buildtree}, we require both a systematic method of space subdivision and a method of computing lower distance bounds from points to rectangles corresponding to nodes in the tree, such that entire sub-trees can be skipped if their lower bounds are greater than or equal to the current lowest estimates.
+To facilitate efficient search for closest point distances in Alg.~\ref{alg:dgmc}, using the (implicit) KD-tree data structure constructed by using Alg.~\ref{alg:buildtree}, we require systematic methods for space subdivision and for computing lower distance bounds from points to rectangles corresponding to nodes in the tree.